contactsanchitaghosh-boop/Online-Retail-Sales-dashboard-powerbi/README.md

 ## Dataset

-The dataset used for this project is included in this repository.
+The dataset used for this project is:
-It contains structured e-commerce transaction records covering product-level, customer-level, and country-level sales activity.
+ Online%20Retail%20Data%20Set.xlsx

 ---